Azure/PyRIT/doc/index.md

 7. [Scorers](./code/scoring/0_scoring.md): These are how PyRIT makes decisions and records output.
 8. [Memory](./code/memory/0_memory.md): This is how PyRIT components communicate about the state of things.
 9. [Auxiliary Attacks](./code/auxiliary_attacks/0_auxiliary_attacks.ipynb): (Optional) Attacks and techniques that do not fit into the core PyRIT functionality.
-10. [Cookbooks](./cookbooks/README.md): Cookebooks put it all together.
-If you want to see things in action right off, this may also be a good place to start.

 Miscellaneous Extra Docs: